janlod/CMSTOTEM_summerjob/Analysis_YounesNtuples/analysis/captains_log.md

 - June 24 17:14:
     Implmented everything from Tracks in CMS Tracker part of glueball_study_topics doc except last two bullet points

+- June 25 16:50:
+    Worked on analysis for loopers